pingcap/docs/br/backup-and-restore-overview.md

 ### Compatibility

-Before you use the backup and restore feature, pay attention to the usage restrictions, compatibility, and other considerations of br command-line tool.
+Before you use BR feature of TiDB, pay attention to the usage restrictions, compatibility, and other considerations of BR.

 #### Compatibility with other features

-Backup and restore might go wrong when some features are enabled or disabled.
+Backup and restore might go wrong when some TiDB features are enabled or disabled.
 If these features are not consistently enabled or disabled during backup and restore, compatibility issues might occur.

 | Feature | Issue | Solution |
 |  ----  | ----  | ----- |